 Payment cycles, inconsistent transactions, and complex settlement processes are a few of the biggest challenges in settlement processes today.
 Trade is the lifeblood of the modern global economy.
 Thousands of small transactions pass within and between organizations each week.
 Trust between partners is crucial in business.
-A solution built on Hyperledger Fabric can replace escrow services and make finance departments much more efficient.
+A solution built on such blockchain networks as Hyperledger Fabric can replace escrow services and make finance departments much more efficient.

 Hyperledger Fabric for financial settlements